 Humectant means to retain or maintain moisture.
 Humectants are types of ingredients used largely by the cosmetics and food industries to increase the moisture content of a finished product such as face moisturisers or packaged, manufactured cakes.
 Glycerine, for example, is used by both industries for its humectant properties.

 Humectants are water-loving, or hydrophilic ingredients that attract water.
-They do this by either drawing moisture from the air to the skin’s surface (epidermis), if humidity levels are high, or from deeper levels of the dermis if the outside air is dry.
+They do this by either drawing moisture from the air to the stratum corneum, if humidity levels are high, or from deeper levels of the dermis if the outside air is dry.

 It depends.
 Humectants generally are useful and popular functional ingredients in skincare products as they attract moisture to the skin’s surface to hydrate the epidermis.
 However, they need to be used with precision in a cosmetic formula.
 They often work best in combination with other moisturising ingredients such as emollients and occlusives.